-Neutropenia is the bone marrow’s inability to produce enough neutrophils, a type of white blood cell that helps to fight infections.
+Neutropenia is an abnormally low number neutrophils in the blood.
+These are a type of white blood cell that helps fight infection.

 You will be asked about your symptoms and medical history.
 You will be asked about recent infections, medical treatments, and medications.
 A physical exam will be done.

 The doctor will ask about your symptoms and health history.
 You may have: